the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-code.md

 # Guidance on Code Review

 Code review can help increase the accuracy of results, improve usability and maintainability of code, and is a great opportunity to learn.
+For a more detailed overview of motivations for Code Review, please see the {ref}`Code Reviewing Process <rr-reviewing-motivation>`.

 The most important questions during code review are:
 - Are all the files available?
 If not, ask the editor to request the data/code from the authors.